 - grant certificates and recognize those programs deemed to have fulfilled requirements for accreditation; and

 - maintain a registry of holders of such certificates; and prepare and furnish to appropriate persons and agencies lists of accredited programs.

 Mission and Goals

-The Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) is the leader in developing and supporting standards of excellence for the accreditation of graduate education programs in audiology and speech-language pathology.
+The Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) is the leader in developing and supporting standards of excellence in academic preparation for the accreditation of graduate education programs in audiology and speech-language pathology.

-The CAA promotes excellence in graduate education in audiology and speech-language pathology through a peer review process of establishing and promulgating accreditation standards and encourages continuous quality improvement of the programs that it accredits.
+The CAA promotes excellence in graduate education in audiology and speech-language pathology through a peer review process of establishing and promulgating accreditation standards and facilitates continuous quality improvement of the programs that it accredits.

 The CAA fulfills its mission by:

 - Formulating standards of accreditation that foster continuing improvement and innovation within education programs in audiology and speech-language pathology,

 - Guiding programs in the achievement and maintenance of excellence as addressed in accreditation standards,

 - Creating and implementing standards of accreditation through a peer-review process,